jeffreytano/jeffreytano.github.io/_pages/JapanTrip.md

 ### Go Japan in non-populated season may result in cheaper ticket, hotel fee and higher accessability, just cost you a few more annual leave quota.

+Buying JP cheap airlines ticket when return also cosiderable

 ## Preparation Checklist

 1. Water Bottle